Self-reliant India: PM Modi emphasises on India's five pillars

 - Infrastructure, which should become the identity of India

-- System, based on 21st century technology driven arrangements
+- System, based on 21st-century technology-driven arrangements

 - Vibrant Demography, which is our source of energy for a self-reliant India